How To Translate Websites Into Other Languages On iPhone (2023 Guide)

-Apple’s iOS 14 is packed with new features–and quite a few of them are embedded in the Safari app.
-Safari, of course, is the iPhone’s web browser, and one of its coolest new features is the ability to translate web pages to another language.
+Apple’s iOS is packed with features–and quite a few of them are embedded in the Safari app.
+Safari, of course, is the iPhone’s web browser, and one of its coolest features is the ability to translate web pages to another language.

-How To Translate Web Pages In iOS 14 On Your iPhone
+How To Translate Websites In Safari On Your iPhone

-Apple makes translating web pages in Safari on the iPhone in iOS 14 incredibly easy.
+Apple makes translating web pages in Safari on the iPhone incredibly easy.
 You can translate web pages in just a few taps.
-But do keep in mind that, at launch, built-in website translation will be limited to supporting English, Simplified Chinese, Spanish, German, French, Russian, and Brazilian Portuguese.
-However, you can expect more languages to be supported over time.

 To translate web pages in Safari on iPhone, first, make sure you have iOS 14 or later installed on your iPhone, then follow these steps.

 - Navigate to a website or page you want to be translated.

 - Tap the aA button in the Safari URL bar.

 - Tap the “Translate Website” button in the pop-up menu.

 - Now in the next popup menu, tap the language you want the website translated into.